Ignisko/NeutronEcho/README.md

 - **Windows Subsystem for Linux (WSL)**: Allows you to run a Linux environment on Windows.
 - **Ubuntu**: Installed within WSL.
 - **Miniconda**: A lightweight version of Anaconda that includes conda, an environment and package manager.
+[Install Miniconda](https://docs.anaconda.com/miniconda/miniconda-install/)
 - **OpenMC**: An open-source Monte Carlo code for neutron transport.

 ### Installation